 Click here to Support Jazz on the Tube

 Singer Johnny Hartman was born on July 3, 1923, in Houma, Louisiana.

 Hartman studied under the renowned Walter Dyett at Chicago’s DuSable High School.

 He went solo in 1950 after brief stints with Earl Hines, Dizzy Gillespie, and Erroll Garner.
 The balladeer achieved major success after collaborating with jazz titan John Coltrane on 1963’s “John Coltrane and Johnny Hartman.”

 Hartman’s newfound success led to a series of 1960s LPs on the Impulse! label.

-Hartman’s professional career began after W.W.
-II during September 1946 when he won a singing contest in which the prize was a one week engagement with Earl “Fatha” Hines.
+Johnny Hartman’s professional career began after World War II during September 1946 when he won a singing contest in which the prize was a one-week engagement with Earl “Fatha” Hines.